CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 ### Create an On-demand Validation
 <!-- vale on -->

-You can create on-demand validations that contain checks for protocols or services that you suspect may have issues.
+You can create on-demand validations that contain checks for protocols or services that you suspect might have issues.

 Using the NetQ UI, you can create an on-demand validation for multiple protocols or services at the same time.
 This is handy when the protocols are strongly related regarding a possible issue or if you only want to create one validation request.